Ed Seidel

-Edward Seidel (born August 21, 1957) is an American academic administrator and scientist serving as the president of the University of Wyoming since July 1, 2020.
+Edward Seidel (born August 21, 1957) is an American academic administrator and scientist who served as the president of the University of Wyoming from July 1, 2020 to July 1, 2026.
 He previously served as the Vice President for Economic Development and Innovation for the University of Illinois System, as well as a Founder Professor in the Department of Physics and a professor in the Department of Astronomy at the University of Illinois at Urbana-Champaign.
 He was the director of the National Center for Supercomputing Applications at Illinois from 2014 to 2017.

 Early life and education

 Seidel was born in Bethesda, Maryland.
 Seidel is a relative of Chicago artist Emory Seidel.
 He earned a Bachelor of Science in mathematics and physics from the College of William & Mary, Master of Science in physics from the University of Pennsylvania, and PhD in relativistic astrophysics from Yale University.
 Seidel's research has focused on astronomy, physics, and computer science.